Anjok07/ultimatevocalremovergui/README.md

 ```

 To bypass environment setup and proceed with the installation, use:

-Note: Take caution; this modifies system files.
+- Take caution; this modifies system files.

 ```
 sudo rm /usr/lib/python3.11/EXTERNALLY-MANAGED
 ```

-Thren procees with the following:
+Then proceed with the following in order:

 ```
 chmod +x install_packages.sh